cherrypy/cherrypy/sphinx/source/extend.rst

    cherrypy.tools.logit = cherrypy.Tool('before_finalize', log_it)

-Using that tool is as simple as follow:
+Using that tool is as simple as follows:

 .. code-block:: python